X-Junior/X-Junior.github.io/_posts/2022-06-24-Snakekeylogger.md

 [![38.PNG](/assets/Malware-Analysis/SnakeKeylogger/38.PNG)](/assets/Malware-Analysis/SnakeKeylogger/38.PNG)

 The malware reads a resource named `6XrMbvA` from the current module, which has no such named resource in the resource directory.
-A resource loading failure occurs and the registered local ResolveEventHandler function is called to solve this error.
-This then causes a loading assembly failure and its assembly resolve callback function is called.
+A resource loading failure occurs and the registered local  function is called  `XYtPy3Anye` to solve this error.

 [![33.PNG](/assets/Malware-Analysis/SnakeKeylogger/33.PNG)](/assets/Malware-Analysis/SnakeKeylogger/33.PNG)